Walk this Way! Start a Walking Club

 - Items to create a walking or running trail, such as paint, signs, cones

-- White board/bulletin board to track participants’ progress and post their Mileage Logs and Fuel Logs
+- White board/bulletin board to track participants’ progress and post their goals and successes

 - Water bottles